Louise-Ryan/GENE-FAM/README.md

 ```
 </p>

-If using AUGUSTUS, you can chose to append the mined NCBI sequences from each query species to the reference file to guide gene prediction.
+If using AUGUSTUS, you can choose to append the mined NCBI sequences from each query species to the reference file to guide gene prediction.
 If you wish to do this, set the $append_query variable on line 52 to "yes".
 Otherwise, this should be set to "no".
 ```
 my $append_query = "no"; #Line 52
 ```